-BTTM of Kannur University is a new generation course that strides towards quality postgraduate education in North Malabar, which is poised to become a major tourism destination.
+BTTM of Kannur University is a new generation course which strides towards quality postgraduate education in North Malabar, which is poised to become a major tourism destination.
 The Expert Committee for syllabus reconstruction has left no stone unturned in designing this program.
-Syllabi of several postgraduate programs in India and abroad have been referred to in drafting a new and updated syllabus for this program.
-Moreover, as tourism is a dynamic and multidisciplinary subject of study, all contemporary aspects have been carefully woven into designing this program.
-Extreme care has been taken to include as many details as possible so that students coming from various streams can easily learn and equip themselves with the fastest
+Syllabi of several post- graduate Programs in India and abroad has been referred in drafting a new and updated syllabus for this program.
+Moreover, as tourism is a dynamic and multi-disciplinary subject of study, all contemporary aspects have been carefully woven into designing this program.
+Extreme care has been taken to include as many details as possible so that students coming from various streams can easily learn and equip themselves with the fastest growing industry, through this program.